xmos/xcore_iot/doc/README.md

 # Documentation Source

-This folder contains source files for the **XCORE SDK documentation**.
+This folder contains source files for the **XCORE-IOT documentation**.
 The sources do not render well in GitHub or an RST viewer.
 In addition, some information is not visible at all and some links will not be functional.

 ## Building Documentation